-A number of months ago, while walking through the back streets of Chippendale, a real-estate agent sign drew me into a derelict, yet intriguing, little house which I soon discovered used to be a church.
-This converted 19th Century church has since found a tenant and today houses on its ground level a charming wine bar/restaurant, named Mission, after the building’s original use, and a gallery on the upper level.
+A number of months ago, while walking through the back streets of Chippendale in Sydney, a real-estate agent sign drew me into a derelict, yet intriguing, little house which I soon discovered used to be a church.
+This converted 19th century church has since found a tenant and today houses on its ground level a charming little wine bar/restaurant, named Mission after the building’s original use, and a gallery on the upper level.

-I am in two minds about Mission’s interior, which incorporates too rich a palette of materials, finishes and lighting, which can initially dazzle those who have an eye for simplicity.
-However all the details have been carefully orchestrated to create a cosy and pampering atmosphere, whether you are there to dine or drink.
-Behind the considered design, there is also a fine element of cheekyness, as if aimed only at those who wish to see it.
+I am in two minds about Mission’s interior design: it incorporates too rich a palette of materials, finishes and lighting, which can initially dazzle those who have an eye for simplicity.
+However, all the details have been carefully orchestrated to create a cosy and pampering atmosphere, whether you are there to dine or drink.
+Behind the considered design, there is also a fine element of cheekiness, aimed at those who wish to see it.

-A sense of play is also expressed through the restaurant menu, which explores a different way to list the culinary option.
-The expected breakdown of meals, based on Entreé Main Desert has been excluded from the menu and instead food is categorised by price range, which clearly implies the size of serving within each category.
+A sense of play is also expressed by the restaurant menu, which explores a non-conventional approach to list the culinary selection.
+The traditional breakdown of meals, based on Entrée Main Dessert has been excluded from the menu and instead food is categorised by price range.
+The chunking of dish selection based on price range clearly implies the size of serving within each category, but it makes you think differently about what you order.

 Whether you feel like 6 – 11, 12 – 17, or 18 – 26,